menu cross down-arrow up-arrow

 Halifax Waterfront

-Most trips to Nova Scotia will begin in Halifax.
-Halifax is the capital of Nova Scotia and it is worth staying in the city for at least two or three days.
+Most trips to Nova Scotia will begin in Nova Scotia’s Capital city, Halifax.
+Halifax.
+And it is worth staying in the city for at least a couple of day.

 • Alexander Keiths Brewery Tour – this is a fantastic and fun brewery tour in the heart of downtown Halifax.

-• Pier 21 – The Canadian Museum of Immigration at Pier 21 is Canada’s answer to Ellis Island in New York.
+• Halifax Waterfront – You can see a lot of the best things to do in Halifax along the waterfront.
+The Canadian Museum of Immigration at Pier 21 is Canada’s answer to Ellis Island in New York.
 This is where the majority of immigrants came through.
 You can trace your ancestry at this interactive museum.

 • Maritime Museum of the Atlantic – A superb interactive museum detailing the history of shipping and the East Coast Maritime heritage.
 Plus, there’s a great display on the Titanic.